 Google started rolling out the update that allows to text from the web using Android Messages.

-How to send text messages from your computer using Android Messages.
+Send text messages from your computer using Android Messages

-In Order to use a web interface, make sure you have the latest version of Android Messages is installed on your Android Device and your default messaging app is Android Messages.
+To use a web interface, make sure you have the latest version of Android Messages is installed on your Android Device, and your default messaging app is Android Messages.

 - Tap “Scan QR code” and point your phone’s camera at the QR code.

-- If you are using your personal computer and don’t want to scan QR on personal computer again and again make sure you enable the option “Remeber this Computer” from the front page or you can access this option from the web interface of Android Messages by clicking on the three dot icon to the right of your messages.
+- If you are using your personal computer and don’t want to scan QR on personal computer, again and again, make sure you enable the option “Remember this Computer” from the front page, or you can access this option from the web interface of Android Messages by clicking on the three-dot icon to the right of your messages.